Bedside Dentist

-Bedside Dentist (Tandlæge på sengekanten), was a 1971 Danish erotic comedy film and part of the Bedside-films series, directed by John Hilbard from a screenplay by John Hilbard and Finn Henriksen, and produced by Finn Henriksen.
+Bedside Dentist (Tandlæge på sengekanten), is a 1971 Danish erotic comedy film and part of the Bedside-films series, directed by John Hilbard from a screenplay by John Hilbard and Finn Henriksen, and produced by Finn Henriksen.
 The film highlighted, in parody, two versions of Danish masculinity.
 The film was released in the UK as Danish Dentist on the Job.

 Plot

 A rich woman (Annie Birgit Garde) wants to endow her nephew (Ole Søltoft), who is a dental student, with a large fortune and her company.
-As she wants to make sure that he is a "real man" who is into "into beer, pussy and horn music", before passing the estate on to him and she hires a prostitute.
-Rumors spread about her nephews wealth, and women show interest.
+As she wants to make sure that he is a "real man", "into beer, pussy and horn music", before passing the estate on to him, she hires a prostitute.
+Rumors spread about her nephew's wealth, and women show interest.